 - Learn to speak with friends and loved ones about your drug use triggers so they don’t inadvertently contribute to a relapse

 Finding and maintaining employment during recovery can be challenging and stressful.
-Your brain will want you to medicate the stress associated with money by using drugs, but you can resist this with treatment.
+Your brain will want you to medicate the stress associated with money by using drugs, but you can resist this through support groups and ongoing treatment.

-If you a recovering addict and access to money sparks your cravings, then please call our toll-free, 24 hour helpline right now at (877) 345-1887.
-Our counselors can help you resist the urge to get high and can connect you with the best treatment program for your particular needs.
+If you or a loved one struggles with substance abuse and access to money sparks your cravings, please call our toll-free, 24-hour helpline now at (866) 874-5899.
+Our admissions coordinators can help you resist the urge to get high and connect you with the best treatment program for your particular needs.

-If you have already been through rehab, we can connect you with excellent aftercare programs and money-management resources.
+If you have already been through rehab, we can help you find aftercare programs and money-management resources.
 Don’t be ashamed of your need for financial help and accountability.
-You will eventually overcome these cravings and we can help.
+You can overcome these cravings and we can help.

 Articles posted here are primarily educational and may not directly reflect the offerings at The Oaks.
 For more specific information on programs at The Oaks, contact us today.